meihaoHsu/Meihao-auto/wp-content/plugins/ai-engine-pro/readme.txt

 AI Engine is a plugin that helps users connect their websites to AI services like OpenAI's ChatGPT or Microsoft Azure.
 Users need their own API key and must follow the rules set by the AI service they choose.
 By using AI Engine, users agree to watch and manage the content made by the AI and handle any problems or misuse.
 The developer of AI Engine and related parties are not responsible for any issues or losses caused by using the plugin or AI-generated content.
 Users should talk to a legal expert and follow the laws in their area.
 The full disclaimer is [here](https://meowapps.com/ai-engine/disclaimer/).

+== Compatibility ==

+Please be aware that there may be conflicts with certain caching or performance plugins, such as SiteGround Optimizer and Ninja Firewall.
+To prevent any issues, ensure that the AI Engine is excluded from these plugins.

 == Usage ==

 1. Create an account at OpenAI.